mluksevics/fe-notes/content/docs/idealworld/index.md

 -   **Orthotropic**.
 Properties along the grain are significantly better than perpendicular to the grain.
--   **Non-linear**.
-Sustained loading causes creep -- with time the deflection increases without stress increase in elements.
+-   **Linear. kind-of.** If the instant load is applied, the timber behaves linearly.
+However, sustained loading causes creep -- with time the deflection increases without stress increase in elements.

 The orthotropic nature in most cases is considered at the element